qutech/QuMADA/docs/device_object.rst

 type "gettable" are recorded in those measurements.
 All other parameters are temporarily set to "static" except for the parameters that are to be ramped in the 1D or 2D sweeps, those are temporarily set to dynamic.
 To record a value that was not specified to be "gettable" when the device was created can simply be set to "gettable" by changing its type:
 "device.terminal.parameter.type = 'gettable'".
-If you do not want to record a parameter set it to "".
+If you do not want to record nor explicitely set a parameter set it to "".
 Values from the parameters dictionary are stored in device.terminal.parameter._stored_value to distinguish them from device.terminal.parameter.value which is the current value of the parameter.
 However, in case you want to use the values and setpoints from the parameter dictionary instead of the one specified in the function call of measurement scripts, you can set the argument priorize_stored_values to True.